Raising Social Consciousness Through Film: A Cinema Series Addressing Moral Issues, via Zoomsponsored by the Social Action Committee

 Mondays at 7:30 PM (No class November 9; we will meet Thursday, November 12, instead), via Zoom.

 sponsored by the Social Action Committee

-Watch the films—all available on Netflix— before the discussion date, and then every two weeks, we will gather via Zoom to discuss the film.
+Watch the films on your own—all available on Netflix— before the discussion date, and then every two weeks, we will gather via Zoom to discuss the film.

 Film can exert a powerful influence on how we see the world and the way we consider problems facing society.
-This summer, we will watch four films and discuss the problems they highlight and how they have affected our world view.
+This fall, the Social Action Committee is continuing the popular series, Raising Social Consciousness Through Film.
+We will watch five films on our own and then discuss the problems they highlight and how they have affected our world view.

 The list of films, descriptions, and subsequent Zoom discussion dates can be found below.
 We hope you join us for these spirited and important conversations!

 Monday, December 7, 2020, 7:30 PM

 2015 documentary film directed by Andrew Morgan that focuses on fast fashion, The True Cost examines aspects of the garment industry from production—mainly exploring the life of low-wage workers in developing countries—to its after-effects such as river and soil pollution, pesticide contamination, disease and death.
 Using an approach that looks at environmental, social and psychological aspects, it also examines consumerism and mass media, ultimately linking them to global capitalism.
 The documentary is a collage of several interviews with environmentalists, garment workers, factory owners, and people organizing fair trade companies or promoting sustainable clothing production.
 (92 minutes) Tubi (FREE through Netflix)